SigNoz/signoz.io/docs/userguide/collecting-ecs-sidecar-infra.md

 ### Configure OTLP Endpoint

-In your application code, you need to set the OTLP endpoint to the endpoint of the sidecar container.
+In your application task definition, you need to set the OTLP endpoint to the endpoint of the sidecar container.
 This can be done by setting the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` to the endpoint of the sidecar container.